 While I wish I could say that there are shortcuts to study for the CMA exam – magic learning tips that will guarantee success and take the grueling effort out of studying – the truth of the matter is, studying for the CMA exam is hard work.

-These study tips certainly won’t cut the time and effort that goes into effectively preparing for the exam, but I assure you that if you follow these few techniques, you will walk into that exam room with confidence.
+These study tips certainly won’t cut the time and effort that goes into effectively preparing for the exam.
+But, I assure you that if you follow these few techniques and a solid CMA study guide, you will walk into that exam room with confidence.
 It’s worth it!

 Study the CMA for the Long-Term